FDio/csit/docs/report/introduction/methodology_reconf.rst

 Each reconf suite is based on a similar MLRsearch performance suite.

 MLRsearch parameters are changed to speed up the throughput discovery.
-For example, PDR is not searched for, and final trial duration is shorter.
+For example, PDR is not searched for, and the final trial duration is shorter.

-The MLRsearch suite has to contain a configuration parameter that can be scaled up, e.g. number of routes or number of service chains.
+The MLRsearch suite has to contain a configuration parameter that can be scaled up, e.g. number of tunnels or number of service chains.
 Currently, only increasing the scale is supported as the re-configuration operation.
 In future, scale decrease or other operations can be implemented.

 The traffic profile is not changed, so the traffic present is processed only by the smaller scale configuration.
-The added routes / chains are not targetted by the traffic.
+The added tunnels / chains are not targetted by the traffic.

 For the re-configuration, the same Robot Framework and Python libraries